Planting fruits and vegetables

 1

-To grow eggplants in a garden, it is best to use sprouts, i.e, the young plant that will soon sprout from the seed.
+To grow eggplants in a garden, it is best to use sprouts, i.e., the young plant that will soon sprout from the seed.
 Thus, the first step is to raise a sprout yourself or buy one at a horticulture or gardening center.
+It's important to select a healthy sprout as this will significantly impact the plant's growth and yield.

 2